 Of course, only young adults (not seniors) have their wisdom teeth removed, typically before their 25th birthday.
 Those adults with disabilities who can work part-time become eligible for Medicare after two years.

-Medicare Part B also pays for oral surgery for tooth extractions done in preparation for radiation therapy for neoplastic diseases (cancer) involving the jaw.
-Because cancer treatment is a covered service (medically necessary), the preliminary steps become an integral part.
+Medicare Part B also pays for oral surgery for tooth extractions in preparation for radiation therapy for neoplastic diseases (cancer) involving the jaw.
+The preliminary steps become integral because cancer treatment is a covered service (medically necessary).

 Extractions before head and neck radiation reduce the risk of osteonecrosis of the jaws after therapy.
 Osteonecrosis is a disease caused by reduced blood flow to bones in the joints